 4. Fear of project getting canned

-Since Grand Louvre was a long project, there was a real fear that if Mitterand didn’t get re-elected, it wouldn’t be supported.
-Maybe even stopped in the middle.
+Since Grand Louvre was a long project, there was a real fear that it wouldn’t be supported if Mitterand didn’t get re-elected.

-The people behind the project decided to construct it out of sequence, and the glass pyramid structure was built before the base.
+The people behind the project decided to construct it out of sequence and built the glass pyramid structure before the base.

 As luck would have it, François Mitterrand got re-elected and served his two full terms of seven years.

 Jacques Chirac, who in the early 1980s was the Mayor of Paris, was against the glass pyramid idea.

 However, when Pei showed a full-scale mock-up to Jacques Chirac, he was happy with what he saw and started supporting it.

 Jacques Chirac would become the French President after Mitterrand and serve one full 7-year term and a 5-year term.

 6. The glass on the Pyramid is special

 Pei insisted on total transparency in the Pyramid to see the historic buildings all around.